vvvv/The-Gray-Book/reference/hde/navigating_a_project.md

 Choose "Add Existing..." to select a file via the file browser.
 All nodes that are exposed by those files will be available in your active document via the nodebrowser.

 #### Forward Dependencies
-In this section you see a listing of all nugets and files combined.
+In this section you see a listing of all Nugets and files combined.
 Here you can specify if the nodes of a specific dependency will be forwarded or not.

-By default if you add a dependency to a document you get only the nodes the dependency exposes directly.
-Dependencies can depend on other dependencies which you don't see by default.
+If a dependency is not forwarded, its nodes will only be visible in the current document.
+They will not be seen by a document that references the current document.

-Only if you check a dependency as "Forward" it will also be seen by documents that only include their parent document.
+If a dependency is forwarded, its nodes will also be seen by any other document that references the current document.

 ## Application
 See [Application Patch](../language/patches.md#application-patch).